dotsunited/Cabinet/README.markdown

 Installation
 ------------

 Cabinet can be installed using the [Composer](http://packagist.org) tool.
-You can either add `dotsunited/cabinet` to your dependencies in composer.json, or if you want to install Cabinet as standalone, go to the main directory and run:
+You can either add `dotsunited/cabinet` to the dependencies in your composer.json, or if you want to install Cabinet as standalone, go to the main directory and run:

 ```bash
 $ wget http://getcomposer.org/composer.phar